Skip to main content

 • You could earn rewards while you deal with the unexpected: On the one hand, you might have a large bill for an unfortunate emergency.
 A cash back credit card could give back a percentage and provide a little relief.
 On the other hand, you might need to pay for your day-to-day expenses with your credit card.
 In that case, those purchases might fall into your card's rewards categories.

 • You won't be stuck in a true emergency: Using a credit card to help fund a true emergency means you'll be able to get the care and assistance you need when you need it.
-However, there are the alternatives below to consider.
+However, there are the alternatives below that could be helpful to consider.

 What are the best credit cards for emergencies?

-• Rewards cards: Consider cards that offer incentives.
+• Rewards cards: It could be helpful to consider cards that offer incentives.
 Depending on how much your situation costs or the types of purchases you have to make, you could earn perks or rewards.

 Emergency credit card alternatives